water-it/water-it/README.md

 # Users:
 People who want to be successful at planting
 # MVP description:
 A minimal viable product would be an interface that the user can input the frequency for watering for a single plant and the app reminds the user when to water based on the input frequency.
+This is a MVP because the first goal of this project is to remind people to water their plants in order to be better at planting.